metaverse/truss/DEVELOPING.md

 Additional internal packages of note used by these programs are:

-- `astmodifier`, located in `gengokit/astmodifier/`, used to modify go files in place, and used by gengokit`
 - `deftree`, located in `deftree/`, which makes sense of the protobuf file passed to it by `protoc`, and is used by `gengokit` and `gendoc`